Have you heard of ‘ Sparkling Sake ’ before? Yes, Sparkling SAKE. Not sparkling wine. Sparkling is becoming increasingly popular in the last decade.

 SUZUNE is one of the pioneers in Sparkling category.
 It has been around since 1998, before the Sparkling trend hit the world.
 It uses the bottle fermentation like champagne, creating fine bubbles.
 SUZUNE is perfect for special occasions as it is also available in pink or yellow color with no artificial additives.

 3. Dassai Sparkling Nigori 50 (獺祭スパークリングにごり50)

 This Sparkling Sake has 16% of alcohol content and is more like normal Sake compared to other Sparkling Sake.
 It also uses bottle fermentation and the gas pressure is so high if you don’t open the bottle properly, it will almost explode!
 The little comic instruction below is attached to the bottle.

-For those who don’t really like the distinct Sake aroma and flavor, Sparkling Sake may be a solution for you.
-For Sake lovers, Sparkling Sake might be too light-bodied but having Sparkling Sake in occasions instead of champagne would be nice.
+For those who don’t really like the distinct Sake aroma and flavor, Sparkling may be a solution for you.
+For Sake lovers, Sparkling might be too light-bodied but having Sparkling Sake in occasions instead of champagne would be nice.

-There are a lot of different brands of Sparkling Sake now.
+There are a lot of different brands of Sparkling now.
 Try out the new Sake experience and spread the word!!